jasmine-ornery/a-system-for-managing/backup/notes.md

 Do what you love and the money will follow.
 Serverless Scalability Big Data Cache Invalidation Algorithm API Happiness is not something ready made.
 It comes from your own actions.
 Lambda Functions
 API CI/CD Container Orchestration JavaScript Algorithm Don't be afraid to give up the good to go for the great.
-Performance Automation Machine Learning Cache Invalidation Parallel Processing Sharding Load Balancing Lambda Functions Event Sourcing
+Performance Automation Machine Learning Cache Invalidation Parallel Processing Sharding Load Balancing Lambda Functions Event Sourcing Lambda Functions Database Indexing Success is not in what you have, but who you are.
+Work hard in silence, let your success be your noise.
+Opportunities don't happen.
+You create them.
+Message Queue